Nanobody Aggregation

 - Renumbered Structure: The renumbered structure in .pdb format.

 NanobodyBuilder2 is a tool for predicting the 3D structure of nanobodies from their amino acid sequence using a deep learning model.
+It numbers the created .pdb files using ANARCI.

 Reference: